Irish Setter (Red Setter)

 What the Irish setter is not, however, is a dog well-suited to apartment living.
 Standing nearly 2 feet at the shoulder and blessed with a hunter's energy and stamina, the Irish setter needs plenty of space to roam.
 He'll benefit from frequent walks coupled with lots of supervised off-leash time.
 He's always up for a long run, refreshing swim, or lively game of fetch.

-The Irish setter's coat is their most recognizable feature: a luscious shade of mahogany or deep chestnut.
-Their hair is long and fine, usually feathering at the ends, with a thick undercoat in the colder months.
+The Irish setter's coat is his most recognizable feature: a luscious shade of mahogany or deep chestnut.
+His hair is long and fine, usually feathering at the ends, with a thick undercoat in the colder months.
 That means Irish setters need frequent brushing to keep their hair clean and tangle-free.
-They are moderate shedders, especially in the spring, as their undercoat starts to thin out.
+They are moderate shedders, especially in the spring when their undercoat starts to thin out.

 Bread as gun dogs, Irish setters have athletic frames with deep chests, small waists, and slender hindquarters.
 Their eyes are almost always a deep brown, with rare varieties having black, reddish, or golden irises.
-Irish setters have long, slender snouts and large, shaggy haired, pendant ears.
+Irish setters have long, slender snouts and large, shaggy-haired, pendant ears.

 An Irish setter's coat is the breed's hallmark.
 It's the most recognizable thing about them and their long, red, Fabio-like locks have helped establish the Irish setter as among the most beautiful breeds in the world.
 But all that beauty comes at a price.

 Here's the good news: Dirt will tend to fall right off, thanks to the natural oils produced by the water-wicking undercoat combined with the naturally fine nature of the Irish setter's topcoat.
 So unless your Irish setter gets especially muddy or goes for a dive in your trash can, baths are a rare necessity.
-For that classic “Irish setter look,” the dog's hair is kept short on the head, while being left longer on the neck and body.
-Regular nail trimming and tooth brushing are also a must.
+For that classic Irish setter look, the dog's hair is kept short on the head, while being left longer on the neck and body.
+Regular nail trimming and teeth brushing are also a must.

 The term "setter" was first used to describe a breed of hunting dog in 1570, but the breed we know today as the Irish setter most likely came into being in the late 17th or early 18th century.
 Originally, the dogs came in a variety of colors and patterns, often red and white; the now-distinctive red coat is a result of selective breeding throughout the 19th century.

-The first Irish setter brought to America—a dog named Elcho—was sold in 1875 to a Mr. Turner of St. Louis, where Elcho became a celebrated champion.
+The first Irish setter brought to the U.S.—a dog named Elcho—was sold in 1875 to a Mr. Turner of St. Louis, where Elcho became a celebrated champion.
 The breed standard for the modern Irish setter, including a color standard of "mahogany or rich chestnut red with no black" was set in 1886 and remains largely unchanged to this day.